MicPec/2048/readme.md

 python ./2048kivy.py -- -p mcts -i 10
 ```
 where `-i` is the interval between moves.
+You can also pause the game by pressing `space` key, and move step by step by pressing `enter` key.

 Also you can set the width and height of the grid:
 ```bash